-We understand that SEO has evolved significantly over the past several years due to the continuous and rigorous refinement of search engine algorithms.
-While search engine optimization strategies used to focus heavily on keyword optimization in the past, Google & Bing (among other search engines) take far more factors into account when assessing web pages.
-Mobile usability, web content, technical components, and the overall user experience are other elements to optimize beyond some of the basics.
+We understand that SEO techniques have evolved significantly over the past several years due to the continuous and rigorous refinement of search engine algorithms.
+While SEO services used to focus heavily on keyword optimization in the past, Google & Bing (among other search engines) take far more factors into account when assessing web pages.
+Mobile usability, web content, technical components, and overall user experience are other elements to optimize beyond just the basics.

-We’ll guide your SEO strategy in the right direction by optimizing content for semantic searches.
-Long gone are the days where the tactic of using the same focus keyword multiple times within web copy is enough to rank on the first page.
-While root keywords will be the focal point of our strategies, we’ll analyze search behaviour from all angles to develop a list of phrases, semantic matches, and long-tail phrases to help maximize visibility for your target audience, thereby lending a genuine boost to your online marketing game.
+We’ll guide your SEO technique in the right direction by optimizing content for semantic searches.
+Long gone are the days when the tactic of using the same focus keyword multiple times within your web pages is enough to rank on the first page.
+While root keywords are still the focal point of our strategies, we analyze search behaviour from all angles to develop a list of phrases, semantic matches, and long-tail phrases to help maximize visibility for your target audience, thereby lending a genuine boost to your online marketing game.

 Google’s Evolution of Interpretation & How to use SEO services to your web page’s advantage

 At the same time, search engines are becoming more and more intelligent creatures capable of learning and observing how people interact with the sites they visit.
-The post-click activity of each person visiting your site can be tracked and understood, which is why our desire is to help you truly satisfy your users’ intent.
+The post-click activity of each person visiting your site can be tracked and understood; we can help you effectively satisfy your users’ intent.
 One way to achieve this is by understanding Google’s ever-evolving ability to interpret meaning.
-Here are some recent Google algorithm changes of note that inform our approaches to phenomenal user experiences and strong SEO services our clients have come to rely on.
+Below are some recent Google algorithm changes of note that inform our ever-evolving approaches to creating the phenomenal user experiences and strong SEO services our clients have come to rely on.